bahrus/xtal-element/README.md

 }
 ```

-... is apt to found in most every visual component, so as long as all components use the names domCache, clonedTemplate, we can share it by doing the following:
+... is apt to be found in most every visual component, so long as all components use the names "domCache} and "clonedTemplate."
+In that case, we can share it by doing the following:

 1. Make sure this field is defined in the class: